12 fév 19

 JMF: More government incentive is needed.
-Electric recharging infrastructure needs to be improves but what is really needed is new legislation.
-In Europe, the market is more interesting because of incentives like lower taxes for EVs and giving EVs presedence to drive in busy urban areas.
+Electric recharging infrastructure needs to be improved but what is really needed is new legislation.
+In Europe, the market is more interesting because of incentives like lower taxes for EVs and giving EVs precedence to drive in busy urban areas.

 What are you expecting in terms of Renault sales in 2019?

 JMF: Well, we are expecting to sell around 200,000 in Brazil, followed by 100,000 in Argentina, 50,000 in Colombia, and 30,000 in Mexico.
 I guess I could add Chile where we are expecting 14,000, and maybe Peru with around 5,000.

 While selling is one thing, after-sales service is another.
 What is Renault doing to maintain the latter?

 Post sales services is very important for Renault.
 We are focused on making sure spare parts are available and having good logistics for the distribution of these parts.
 Besides having fixed prices, we have maintenance contracts in countries like Brazil and Colombia which help our customers determine their expenditures in advance.
 These are some of the key things to maintaining good after-sales service.